lightscapevr/website/markdown/getting-started-quest.md

 by name (big main page, "Search" button at the top right, enter for example "vrsketch").
 It is in the "App Lab" category, so you have to click "App Lab".
 Here is a direct link: <a href="https://www.oculus.com/experiences/quest/3557027837758788/">https://www.oculus.com/experiences/quest/3557027837758788/</a>.
-(Note that on Quest 1 you get a slightly older version of VR Sketch.)
+(Note that on Quest 1 you get an older version of VR Sketch; see below.)

 If you want to use it together with SketchUp on a PC or a Mac, you need to install <a href="downloads.html">VR Sketch for PC/Mac</a> too.
+Pick the latest version, not necessarily the one that matches the version you installed in the previous step.

-### <a name="quest1">Installation on Quest 1</a>
+#### <a name="quest1">A note about Quest 1</a>

-*Reminder: if you have a PC with a good graphics card and only want to
-<a href="docs-getting-started.html">run VR Sketch tethered</a>, then you
-don't need to install anything on the Quest!*

 If you try to install VR Sketch on your older Quest 1 device in the standard way (via the App Lab), you may notice that it will get the